Pylons/pyramid/docs/designdefense.rst

 From time to time, challenges to various aspects of :mod:`repoze.bfg` design are lodged.
-To give context to the discussions that follow, we detail some of the design decisions and tradeoffs here.
+To give context to the discussions that follow, we detail some of the design decisions and trade-offs here.

 BFG Uses The Zope Component Architecture ("ZCA")
 ------------------------------------------------